ballerina-attic/docs-ballerina-vscode-extension/en/docs/debug-the-code/debugging-overview.md

-# Perform debugging
+# Debugging overview
 The debugging experience of the Ballerina VS Code extension provides multiple options and features to debug Ballerina applications.

+## Debugging sessions

-The VS Code extension provides three types of sessions (i.e., program, test, and remote)to debug your Ballerina code.
+The VS Code extension provides the three types of sessions below to debug your Ballerina code.

+- **Program debug sessions** - debug a complete Ballerina program
+- **Test debug sessions** - debug a test function
+- **Remote debug sessions** - debug a Ballerina program that is running remotely

+## Debugging methods

+There are two methods to debug the above sessions.

+1. Click on the [**Debug** CodeLens](#debug-using-codelens), which appears at the top of a complete Ballerina program or a test function
+2. Create a [`launch.json` file](#debug-using-configurations) with the required configuration attributes (use the default configurations or edit them as required) and use either of the options below.
+    - **Ballerina Debug**
+    - **Ballerina Test**
+    - **Ballerina Remote**

-## Debug using CodeLens
+### Debug using CodeLens

 The Ballerina extension provides multiple options to debug Ballerina applications and the most convenient way will be using the context-aware debug CodeLens support.